-Building on Kotowski (2020), the remainder of this section will defend the argument that the construction denotes COMPETITION.
-Neither a purely comparative approach (e.g., Ahn 2021; Tolskaya 2014; Williams 1992) nor a purely resultative approach (cf. McIntyre 2003) make correct predictions.
-Rather, comparative out- allows for a con-

-6Given the ubiquity of conversion in English, one may want to know whether these bases are possibly also attested as verbs.
-My database lists 345 nominal, adjectival, or phrasal bases.
-Less than half of them are also attested as verbs in the OED or occur tagged as verbs in COCA, and many of those that are indeed listed in the OED have clearly different interpretations than in the respective out-forms.
+Building on Kotowski (2021), the remainder of this section will defend the argument that the construction denotes COMPETITION.
+Neither a purely comparative approach (e.g., Ahn 2022, Tolskaya 2014, Williams 1992) nor a purely resultative approach (cf. McIntyre 2003) make correct predictions.
+Rather, the interpretations comparative out- allows for are located on a gradient along an axis of mere surpassment of the object-argument to predominantly causative-resultative semantics, with also attested as verbs in the OED or occur tagged as verbs in COCA, and many of those that are indeed listed in the OED have clearly different interpretations than in the respective out-forms.
 It thus seems safe to assume that out- is in fact category-changing.

-tinuum of interpretations along an axis of mere surpassment of the object-argument to predominantly causative-resultative semantics, with the better part of examples being compatible with both.
+the better part of examples being compatible with both.
 Accordingly, a more suitable paraphrase for the natural interpretation of typical examples such as (19-b) is, roughly, 'in running-competitions, camels usually defeat horses by running faster/farther etc. than horses run'.
 Put more technically, I will defend an analysis upon which events denoted by comparative out-verbs are causative, have a comparative core, and come with three subevents.

-First, a purely causative-resultative account, such as the one in (21) proposed by McIntyre (2003), does not predict that object-arguments are participants of sub-events other than a result state.
+First, a purely causative-resultative account, such as the one in (21) proposed by McIntyre (2003), does not predict that object-arguments are participants of subevents other than a result state.

 - (21) a.
-Fred outdrank Stan. [=ex.8b in McIntyre (2003)] - b. $DO(FRED, DRINK) \&{CAUSE} OUTDONE(STAN)$
+Fred outdrank Stan. [=ex.8b in McIntyre (2003)] - b.
+DO(FRED, DRINK) &Cause OUTDONE(STAN)